 The Malt Whisky Trail

 Moray Speyside is most known for being home to the highest concentration of whisky distilleries in Scotland.
-Although there are over operating distilleries in Speyside, only about a dozen have visitor centers that are open for tours and tastings.
+Although there are around 60 operating distilleries in Speyside, only about a dozen have visitor centers that are open for tours and tastings.
 A handful of these distilleries are located on the Malt Whisky Trail.
 In reality, though, this is Malt Whisky Country, regardless of the list of distilleries on the current “trail.”

 There are a total of nine stops on the official Malt Whisky Trail, which include working distilleries, a historic distillery, and the Speyside Cooperage.
 Sure it is possible for visitors to pop into one or more distilleries on a quick trip to Moray Speyside.
 The real treat, though, is looking beyond the whisky distillers to learn about the food and drink of the region.